sprice36/ProjectRepo/README.md

 the website where they can click on a variety of options including searching for their favorite players, teams or view their teams schedules.

+1.Select your favorite team in the left most option to view the players on the current roster for this season.

+2. Select your favorite player's position in the next option to view all the players at the specific position.

+3. Select today or any other date to view all the teams scheduled for that day.

 ## Where we struck out..
 There was some complications in appending multiple Google maps for each of the game's locations to the div.
 Also the baseball APIs we used wasnt as smooth as we had hoped.